 APMEX accepts orders twenty-four hours a day and seven days a week.
 This means that you can place your order at any time.
 If you want to purchase in person, the firm is open Monday to Friday, from 7 a.m. to 5 p.m.

-APMEX has an A+ rating from the Better Business Bureau (BBB).
+This gold dealer’s reviews are overwhelmingly positive, earning APMEX an A+ rating from the Better Business Bureau (BBB).

 Founded in 2011, JM Bullion has quickly grown in the precious metals industry.
 The company offers a wide selection of competitively priced products, including gold, silver, platinum, copper, and palladium.